Lebanon–Russia relations: 2010s

 In 2010, Russian Prime Minister Vladimir Putin announced that Russia will be giving Lebanon a free, unconditional gift of arms and military supplies to strengthen the Lebanese Armed Forces.
 The package included six Mi-24 attack helicopters, 31 T-72 tanks, 36 130-millimeter artillery pieces, and 500,000 shells to be used by the Lebanese artillery.
 Israeli journalists expected that Russia due to this delivery got the chance to send military consultants and instructors to teach the Lebanese how to use the new military equipment.

-In political talks in the year 2010 Russian and Lebanese representatives discussed the possibility of building a number of gas-powered electricity plants in Lebanon, with Russian funding.
+In political talks in the year 2010, Russian and Lebanese representatives discussed the possibility of building a number of gas-powered electricity plants in Lebanon, with Russian funding.
 They would have been connected to the Arab Gas Pipeline.

 In April 2015, the head of the Russian Federal Agency on Technical Regulation and Metrology, Alexey Abramov, and Lebanon's Trade and Economy Minister, Alain Hakim, signed a cooperation protocol to boost the Russo-Lebanese bilateral economic and trade relations.

 In February 2018, representatives of Russia and Lebanon drafted a joint agreement which would potentially allow the Russian Navy and Air Force access to Lebanese military facilities.
 Joint exercises, counterterrorism cooperation and Russian trainers for the Lebanese military were also discussed.
 Experts stated that the Lebanese government might seek a Russian troop presence on its soil due to overlapping claims with Israel about natural gas reserves in the Mediterranean Sea.
 Shortly thereafter, reports surfaced that Russia had offered a $1 billion arms package to Lebanon.

 2020s

 In 2022, the Lebanese Foreign Ministry condemned Russia's military invasion of Ukraine and called on Moscow to "immediately halt military operations."
 Russia's embassy in Lebanon expressed surprise at this condemnation, releasing a statement that "The statement... surprised us [the Russian embassy] by violating the policy of dissociation and by taking one side against another in these events, noting that Russia spared no effort in contributing to the advancement and stability of the Lebanese Republic".

-In 2023, there were reports that Russia would pay Palestinian from the camps to fight in the Russo-Ukrainian war.
+In 2023, there were reports that Russia would pay Palestinians from the Lebanese camps to fight in the Russo-Ukrainian war.